cedricjacobs/SnakePortal/README.md

 2. Build for production:
     1. On Windows: npm run prodwin
     2. On Mac/Linux/etc. : npm run prod

+#Use the app
+1. First register a new user
+2. Login with that user
+3. Navigate through all the sections

 #Known Issues
 1. To state the obvious: not running smoothly on IE. No problems on Chrome.